 - con lettera fisica indirizzata al Responsabile Legale di CalAmp.

 - Henry J. Maier Chairman of the Board, CalAmp

 Henry J. Maier was appointed a director of CalAmp in June 2021.
-He currently serves as president and CEO of FedEx Ground – a position he has held since June 2013.
-He also serves on the Strategic Management Committee of FedEx Corp., which sets the strategic direction for the FedEx enterprise.
+He formerly served as president and CEO of FedEx Ground – a position he held since June 2013.
+He also served on the Strategic Management Committee of FedEx Corp.

 Maier has over 40 years of experience in the transportation industry, including more than 30 years at FedEx companies.
-His FedEx career includes various leadership positions in logistics, sales, marketing and communications.
-Immediately prior to his current position, he was an executive vice president of FedEx Ground and responsible for all the company’s strategic planning, contractor relations and corporate communications programs.
+His FedEx career included various leadership positions in logistics, sales, marketing and communications.
+Immediately prior to his role as CEO of FedEx Ground, he was an executive vice president of FedEx Ground and responsible for all the company’s strategic planning, contractor relations and corporate communications programs.

 Scott Arnold was appointed a director of CalAmp in June 2019.
 He currently serves as President and CEO of AuditBoard, a SaaS provider that empowers enterprises to identify and manage risk so that businesses are able to thrive.
 Most recently, Arnold served President, Shutterfly Enterprise, a division of Shutterfly that in 2019 was acquired by Apollo Global Management.

 Prior to Shutterfly, he served from May 2013 to April 2016 as president and CEO at AppSense, a leading provider of user environment management solutions enabling a productive, secure workspace.
 Prior to joining AppSense, from July 2007 to August 2012, Arnold held the roles of COO and then president and CEO of MarketTools, Inc., a Software as a Service (SaaS) market research company.
 From November 2003 to November 2005, he was COO and Interim CEO of Borland Software, a software company that facilitates software development projects.